cartheur/M6x09-I-SBC/README.md

 Forward-looking development with the Motorola 6809 and Hitachi 6309 8-bit CPU in the light of the `x09` architecture family.

 _Goal_: Multiprocessing is the trajectory.
+Going forth.

 Sister repositories: